trepel/helm-charts-olm/README.md

 Installing operators
 Error: INSTALLATION FAILED: cannot re-use a name that is still in use
 ```
-To fix this execute `helm uninstall kuadrant-operators`
+To fix this execute `helm uninstall kuadrant-operators`.
+Similarly if the error shows up during installing instances: `helm uninstall kuadrant-instances`.

 ## Unable to continue with install